Diet and Surgery for pancreatic cancer

 • High fat foods

-• Foods that contain lots of cheese (eg pizza, lasagne)
+• Foods that contain lots of cheese (e.g. pizza, lasagne)

 • High fibre foods

-• Good with bits and pips in
+• Food with bits and pips in

 • Fizzy drinks and alcohol